300 hours of video are uploaded to YouTube every minute. People can find thousands of videos on almost any topic they choose.

-- Do a Google search on a keyword phrase including word “video”.
+- Do a Google search on a keyword phrase including the word “video”.
 Note the recommendations.

 - Use free versions of paid tools like Keyword Tool or Moz Keyword Tool.

-For each video, you need a primary keyword, which will actually be a phrase of 3-6 words.
+For each video, you need long-tail keywords, which will actually be a phrase of 3-6 words.

 Creating Your Script